FadingWinds/Interactive-Lab-Hub/Lab 1/README.md

 - When the players need to make a turn, there could be a blinking in the device to indicate the need.
 - Some players may don't need the instructions at all and find the light distracting, so there should be an off switch on the device.
 - If two players with the same destination encounters each other on the road, a special color of light (maybe yellow) can show up to help people connect.
+- Just notice that Tinkerbelle allows sound outputs as well, so it would be nice to play a sound when the players are on the wrong road or arrive at the right room.

 :point_up::point_up::point_up::point_up::point_up: